Hayden Paddon

-Hayden Paddon (born 20 April 1987) is a New Zealand rally driver.
+Hayden Christopher Paddon (born 20 April 1987) is a New Zealand rally driver.
 He was PWRC world champion in 2011 and won the New Zealand Rally Championship in 2008, 2009, 2013, 2018, 2021, 2022 and 2023.
 In 2023 he became the first non-European to be crowned European Rally Champion.
 Following that up by retaining the European Rally Championship title in 2024 and winning the FIA Asia-Pacific Rally Championship.

 Career

 Paddon driving at the 2015 Rally de Portugal.

 Paddon was introduced into motorsport at an early age, his father Chris being a rally driver, beginning his career competing in karting.
 He competed in his first rally in 2002, at the age of 15.
 In 2005, he rolled and burnt his car in Rally Canterbury 2005.
 In 2006 he began competing in the New Zealand Rally Championship in a Mitsubishi Lancer Evolution VIII, winning both the Junior and Rookie titles.
 In 2007 he made his World Rally Championship debut competing in the Production World Rally Championship category at his home event in New Zealand as a wildcard entry, and then in the Team Jordan entry for Rally GB.
 In the New Zealand championship he retained his Junior title and came within a point of winning the championship outright.
 In 2008 he competed in a new Mitsubishi Evo IX, winning the New Zealand title.
 He also finished 13th overall and fourth in PWRC on his home round of the WRC.

-In 2009 he retained his New Zealand title, won the Pacific Cup, and also qualified for the Pirelli Star Driver Asia-Pacific final at the 2009 Rally Australia.
+In 2009, Paddon retained his New Zealand title, won the Pacific Cup, and also qualified for the Pirelli Star Driver Asia-Pacific final at the 2009 Rally Australia.
 Paddon was the fastest of the drivers on the opening day's stages, meaning he won the Pirelli Star Driver scholarship, giving him a fully funded programme for six events of the 2010 World Rally Championship season.
 Paddon's event got even better when he finished ninth overall, ahead of all of the PWRC regulars.
 Paddon also won a $50,000 International Rising Stars Scholarship run by Rally of New Zealand, giving him the additional funding needed to complete a full 2010 PWRC campaign in addition to the PSD events.

 In 2010, Paddon won the PWRC category of Rally New Zealand in his own Evo IX, finishing 14th overall.
 He then finished third and second in PWRC on Rally Finland and Rallye Deutschland in the Pirelli Star Driver Evo X.

 In 2011, Paddon contested a full PWRC season, consisting of 6 Rounds; Portugal, Argentina, Finland, Australia, Spain and GB.
 He competed under his newly formed team New Zealand World Rally Team and in a surprising move, Paddon switched to a Subaru for the 2011 season, as he had usually run in a Mitsubishi.
 Paddon drove a STR11 Subaru Impreza N4 run by Belgian Team Symtech Racing.
 Paddon's 2011 season proved to be a breakthrough as he took 1st place in four rallies consecutively: Portugal, Argentina, Finland and Australia, where he became 2011 P-WRC Champion.